- Brooks, Carolyn (PhD Saskatchewan 2009). Criminology; Intimate Partner Violence; Penology; Social Control; Youth Crime and Resilience.

 - Wotherspoon, Terry (PhD Simon Fraser 1989).
 Aboriginal; Immigration; Inclusion; Indigenous; Inequality; Social Policy; Sociology of Education; Work and Labour Markets.

-- Wright, Laura (PhD Western Ontario 2015).
+- Wright, Laura (PhD Western 2016).
 Families; Life Course and Aging; Partnership Trajectories; Quantitative Methods; Social Demography; Transitions to Adulthood.

 - Zong, Li (PhD Saskatchewan 1993).
 China Studies; Immigration; Race and Ethnic Relations; Social Stratification.